To a degree

-Most are three-year courses with an entry requirement of at least two A-levels or equivalent, although each institution will have its own entry requirements and syllabus.
+Most early years degrees are three-year courses with an entry requirement of at least two A-levels or equivalent, although each institution will have its own entry requirements and syllabus.
 Some universities will accept students with work-related experience rather than formal academic qualifications.

 BA (HONS) IN EARLY CHILDHOOD STUDIES

-This is probably the best known early years degree.
-It concentrates on the academic knowledge and professional awareness required by those working to meet the needs of young children up to the age of eight, and their families.
+Probably the best known early years degree, it concentrates on the academic knowledge and professional awareness required by those working to meet the needs of young children up to the age of eight, and their families.

 BACHELOR OF EDUCATION

-- Ordinary degrees and honours degrees at level 6 in early years, early childhood studies, childcare or playwork with an element of assessed performance in an early years setting.
+- Ordinary degrees and honours degrees at Level 6 in early years, early years practice, early childhood studies, early childhood education and care, childcare or playwork with an element of assessed performance in an early years setting.

-- A joint degree and joint honours degrees at level 6 in early years, early childhood studies, childcare or playwork where the mandatory core content includes a focus on early years, childcare and playwork with an element of assessed performance in an early years setting.
+- A joint degree and joint honours degrees at Level 6 in early years, early years practice, early childhood studies, early childhood education and care, childcare or playwork where the mandatory core content includes a focus on early years, childcare and playwork with an element of assessed performance in an early years setting.

-- Post graduate certificates and diplomas at level 6 in early years, early childhood studies, childcare or playwork with an element of assessed performance in an early years setting.
+- Post graduate certificates and diplomas at Level 6 in early years, early childhood studies, early years practice, childcare or playwork with an element of assessed performance in an early years setting.